Australian Ratings Agency top 10 award offer Xara Skin Clinic

 Yesterday we received an e-mail from the Australian Ratings Agency.
 They stated that we had won the top 10 business in our category for Australia.

-At no time did we solicited an award from them.
+At no time did we solicit an award from them.
 The award we got from expertido.org was not solicited nor paid for.
 We declined the acceptance of the award and told the Australian Ratings Agency we don’t pay for awards.

-We don’t pay for awards because we think it damages our credibility We also have our doubts about the credibility of Australian Ratings Agency.
+We don’t pay for awards because we think it damages our credibility We also have our doubts about the credibility of the Australian Ratings Agency.
 Is it really a top ten or does everyone that wants to pay for it get a top 10?

 If any business is after an award I would be happy to offer the Ozzie Business Directory award for excellence in business for a mere $50 dollars a month.
-You will get a nice little engraved cup and be promoted on the website and in social media.
+You will get a nice little engraved cup and be promoted on the website and on social media.
 Or, you could just write a blog for us to publish along with a business listing and the price will be free.
 Now if free isn’t a good price I don’t know what is.

 Is parking easy to find?